sspencer/mock/README.md

 | `/mock/clear` | `POST` clears stored events and rotation counters.
 Requires `X-Requested-With` or JSON `Content-Type` |
 | `/mock/routes` | `GET` JSON list of currently configured routes |

-**Path conflicts:** mock routes are registered on `/`.
-If a mock defines `GET /mock/...`, it can shadow or confuse UI paths.
-Prefer keeping API routes outside the UI mount, or change `-l`.
+**Path conflicts:** the admin mount is reserved and takes precedence over mock routes beneath it.
+Keep API routes outside that mount, or change `-l`.

 UI features: theme toggle, filter, pause stream, clear (server + client), HAR export, a Help dialog, and a routes panel that refreshes after hot-reload.
-Pause only freezes the live log in the browser; the mock server keeps serving traffic.
-Export HAR downloads the requests currently in the log as a HAR (HTTP Archive) JSON file.
+Pause freezes the table while buffering the latest 200 new requests.
+Resume shows that traffic; the status indicates how many older paused requests were omitted.
+The **Clear & reset** button clears server history across connected tabs and resets response rotation.
+Traffic arriving after the clear boundary remains.

+SSE cursors include a server session and sequence number.
+Slow subscribers reconnect to replay retained events; a history gap or restart emits a `reset` event before replay.
+Clear emits a `clear` event.
+History is limited to 200 events; gaps are reported rather than silently hidden.
+Event bodies include separate byte counts, truncation metadata, and base64 encoding for binary data.

+Export HAR downloads captured requests, including their actual HTTP/HTTPS scheme, byte sizes and binary response encoding.
+Capture is limited to 64 KiB per body.
+HAR extension fields mark truncated bodies and binary requests; these are diagnostic captures, not complete replay fixtures.
+Only total server handler time is measured, so individual network timing phases remain unknown.

 ## CORS And TLS